Judgment of Acquittal

 Attorney for Criminal Appeals on the Denial of the JOA

-If you were just convicted at trial in a criminal case, act quickly to seek out the services of an experienced criminal appellate attorney in Tampa, FL.
+If you were just convicted at trial in a criminal case, act quickly to find an experienced criminal appellate attorney in Tampa, FL.

 Your trial attorney might help you find the attorney needed for the appeal or make sure that the public defender’s office is appointed.
 The appellate attorney might help your trial attorney prepare the motion for JOA notwithstanding the verdict and the notice of appeal and attend the sentencing.